torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 AMD Pstate Driver Operation Modes
 =================================

-``amd_pstate`` CPPC has 3 operation modes: autonomous (active) mode, non-autonomous (passive) mode and guided autonomous (guided) mode.
+``amd_pstate`` CPPC has 3 operation modes: autoanalmous (active) mode, analn-autoanalmous (passive) mode and guided autoanalmous (guided) mode.
 Active/passive/guided mode can be chosen by different kernel parameters.

-- In autonomous mode, platform ignores the desired performance level request and takes into account only the values set to the minimum, maximum and energy performance preference registers.
+- In autoanalmous mode, platform iganalres the desired performance level request and takes into account only the values set to the minimum, maximum and energy performance preference registers.
-- In non-autonomous mode, platform gets desired performance level from OS directly through Desired Performance Register.
+- In analn-autoanalmous mode, platform gets desired performance level from OS directly through Desired Performance Register.
-- In guided-autonomous mode, platform sets operating performance level autonomously according to the current workload and within the limits set by OS through min and max performance registers.
+- In guided-autoanalmous mode, platform sets operating performance level autoanalmously according to the current workload and within the limits set by OS through min and max performance registers.

 Active Mode